Menu

 graph = builder.compile()

-Run it and see the results:
+Run it and check the results:

 result = graph.invoke({"topic": "animals"})